PraveenVenkatesh099/SQL_projects/SQL_JOIN and SQL_subqueries/readme.md

 # SQL Join Practice Questions

-This repository contains **25 SQL join practice questions** along with solutions.
+This repository contains **25 SQL join practice questions** (questions 1–25) along with solutions.
 These examples are designed to help you strengthen your SQL skills using different types of joins such as `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL OUTER JOIN`, `SELF JOIN`, and more.

+This repository contains **25 advanced SQL subquery practice questions** (questions 26–50) with solutions.
+These examples focus on using scalar, correlated, nested, and EXISTS subqueries to answer complex analytical problems in SQL.

 ---